cobbler/cobbler/docs/cobbler-conf.rst

 installation templates may use the ``pre_anamon`` snippet to allow remote live monitoring of their installations from the cobbler server.
 Installation logs will be stored under ``/var/log/cobbler/anamon/``.

-**Note**: This does allow an xmlrpc call to send logs to this directory, without authentication, so enable only if you are ok with this limitation.
+**Note**: This does allow an XML-RPC call to send logs to this directory, without authentication, so enable only if you are ok with this limitation.

 default: ``0``